DeeHants/pyBall/protocol.md

 ### Image pool ###

+Image pool data is stored in addresses in the range `0x3100-0xffff`.
 Like the sequence values above, all these values use the bank/sequence address in address 2.

 Each image pool entry is defined in blocks of 4 values, repeated 256 times in sequential blocks.